All About Beetles

 Did you know that insects blood is normally green?
 Because insect blood doesn't need to transport oxygen around its body, it contains no haemoglobin - which is what gives blood a red colour in people.

-Whiplash Rove Beetle
+Whiplash Rove Beetle - A Potentially Harmful Beetle

-This is an interesting Beetle in that it is known to cause skin rashes and even severe dermatitis in some people.
+An exotic beetle in that it is known to cause skin rashes and even severe dermatitis in some people.

-Giant Longhorn Beetle
+Giant Longhorn Beetle - A Fearsome Bite

 The Longhorn Beetle can bite through a pencil with one snap of its powerful jaws - this might hurt if you let your finger get in the way.